arsenetar/pelican-red/README.md

 Pelican-red
 ============

-**Beta Quality Pre-v0.1.0**

 Pelican-red is a [pelican](http://getpelican.com) theme designed to be readable on every device.
 It is a responsive layout which utilizes the [Foundation 4](http://foundation.zurb.com/) framework.
 The theme was originally created for the blog [VoltaicIdeas](http://blog.voltaicideas.net) and has a few additional features in addition to the original design to make it more useful.
 Pelican-red is Licensed under the MIT-License.

 Features
 ---------
 The following is a list of features:

-* Responsive design view-able on mobile down to about 230px wide
+* Responsive design view-able on mobile down to about 300px wide
 * Top-bar w/drop-down navigation & social links
     * Social links with Icons from [Entypo](http://www.entypo.com) by Daniel Bruce or [Zocial](http://zocial.smcllns.com/) by Sam Collins; currently supported ( icon font pack in parenthesis ):
         * Blogger ( Zocial )